 When

-33rd Annual UNC May Day and AMSUS Trauma Conference
+37th Annual UNC May Day Trauma Conference

-UNC Tar Heel Trauma is proud to present the 33rd Annual May Day-AMSUS Trauma Conference on May 5-6 2022, at the Rizzo Center in beautiful Chapel Hill, NC.
-May Day is a two-day conference carefully designed to meet the educational needs of the health care team across the continuum of trauma care.
+May Day is a two-day conference carefully designed to meet the educational needs of the healthcare team across the continuum of trauma care.

 The May Day Conference is a wonderful opportunity to learn, network, and have fun.
 We hope you can join us.